bevmox/raaha-mobile/README.md

-# Raaha — swipe-card prototype
+# Raaha Mobile — swipe-card prototype

 Screen 3 of the Raaha case study — the check-in swipe deck.
 Mobile-first gesture prototype.
 Visual polish comes in a later pass; this build exists to